A miles-long site with a decades-long history.

 Built by the Reading Railroad to consolidate its services in one central location, Reading Terminal opened in 1893.
 Trains used to run under North Broad Street, between Callowhill and Noble, before ramping up on the Viaduct and heading into Reading Terminal.

 At the turn of the 20th Century, Baldwin Locomotive Works was one of the largest manufacturing facilities in the world.

-The factory produced 60,000 locomotive trains until it shut down its Philadelphia factory and moved to Eddystone, Bucks County in 1928.
+The factory produced 60,000 locomotive trains until it shut down its Philadelphia factory and moved to Eddystone, Delaware County in 1928.

 The Baldwin Bridge was used by Baldwin Locomotives to ramp trains down into The Cut after their final stop on the assembly line.
 This bridge is the only structure still standing of Baldwin’s once-massive field of factories in North Philadelphia.

 Trains on the Reading railroad ducked into the Tunnel, following the tracks below street level on the Benjamin Franklin Parkway.

 The Tunnel was originally created as part of the City Beautiful Movement that created the Benjamin Franklin Parkway, which stretches from the Philadelphia Museum of Art to City Hall.
 The City Beautiful Movement aimed to enhance civic safety and beautify city centers by separating trains from equine and pedestrian traffic in the streets.